-Entrance to the monastery costs 10 EUR.
-Opening hours are Tue-Sun, 10:00-17:00 (Oct-Apr), 10:00-18:00 (May-Sep).
+The entrance to the Jerónimos Monastery costs 10 EUR.
+Opening hours are Tuesday-Sunday, 10:00-17:30 (Oct-Apr) and 10:00-18:30 (May-Sep).

 3. Monument to the Discoveries

-4. Belem Tower
+4. Belém Tower

 For 6 EUR you can see the interior of the Belem Tower.
-Opening hours are Tue-Sun, 10:00-17:30 (Oct-Apr), 10:00-18:30 (May-Sep).
+Opening hours are Tuesday-Sunday, 10:00-17:30 (Oct-Apr), 10:00-18:30 (May-Sep).

 5. Lunch at Time Out Market

+During your one day in Lisbon, you will be in need of good nourishment.
 Take a well-deserved lunch break at Time Out Market.
 This wonderful venue is a food lover’s paradise and one of the must-see attractions in Lisbon.
 An independent panel of city experts is in charge of overseeing the food stalls ensuring a high quality of food.

 Time Out Market is open daily.
-Opening hours are Sun-Wed, 10:00-24:00 and Thu-Sat, 10:00-02:00.
+Opening hours are Sunday-Wednesday, 10:00-24:00 and Thursday-Saturday, 10:00-02:00.